Arriva Midlands: Leicestershire & Warwickshire

 In September 1981, Midland Red East was formed with 181 buses operating from five depots in Derbyshire, Leicestershire, Lincolnshire and Nottinghamshire as part of the breakup of the Midland Red bus company, and in January 1984 was renamed Midland Fox.
 In 1987 it was privatised in a management buyout.
 Several smaller operators including Loughborough Bus & Coach Company were purchased and in 1989 it was sold to the Drawlane Group.
 In November 1992, it was sold to British Bus which in August 1996 was sold to the Cowie Group and later renamed Arriva Fox County.

 Arriva Midlands East currently operate from three depots within the Leicestershire area these are Thurmaston, Coalville and Barwell.

 In September 2013, Arriva purchased Centrebus Groups shares in Centrebus Holdings with their Hinckley operations becoming Hinckley Bus which operated as a part of Arriva Midlands During late 2018 the Hinckley Bus operations were merged into the main Arriva Midlands business.

-Arriva announced in August 2021 after 64 years they will be closing their South Wigston depot during October 2021 with most services moved to Thurmaston depot.
+Arriva announced in August 2021 they would be closing the South Wigston depot after 64 years with most services moving to Thurmaston depot in October 2021, National Express Transport Solutions have since taken over the site, relocating from their base on nearby Gloucester Crescent.